 Consider that many well known successful companies got their start during recessions including General Electric, Microsoft and Federal Express.
 Others like Google, Paypal and SalesForce thrived during recessionary times.

-Most of all, remind yourself that business downturns run in cycles.
+Most of all, remind yourself that economy downturns run in cycles.
 If you prepare for them and take these outlined steps when they occur, then you’ll be positioned to ride them out successfully.

 Anyone for a swim?
 It’s safe to get back in the water, and you’ll be glad that you did.